thoughtsunificator/instagram-dm-unsender/test/README.md

 })
 ```

-## Updating the Fake UI
+## What should be tested

-Whenever changes are made to the live version of instagram they must be propagated to the fake UI.
+In the event that instagram has made a breaking change to its UI, the fake UI must be updated accordingly to reflect the changes.
+Furthermore, the tests of the fake ui must also be updated along with the workflow tests.

+## How to run the debugger while testing

+``npm run test:debug file.js`` allows you to use v8 debugger while testing (atm only works on one file at a time)

+[the developer manual]: ../documentation/developer-manual.md